What file and directory permissions should I use for my web files?

 Whenever you upload files using cPanel File Manager then directories will be set

-chmod 755 automatically.
-Unless your FTP software has been especially configured to upload directories with different permissions, then newly created directories will also be set to
+chmod 755automatically.
+Unless your FTP software has been specially configured to upload directories with different permissions, then newly created directories will also be set to

 chmod 755 automatically.